 Workshops every 2nd month under the heading “Polar to Global Online Interoperability and Data Sharing”

 The Polar Data Forum (PDF) focuses on improving how people and systems can share data in a meaningful way.
-The goal is to move towards open and connected systems based on a culture of trust and acknowledgement of data production and use.
 The ADC arranged the PDF in cooperation with partners in 2013 and 2015 and 2019, and the next is planned for 2021.

 The Vocabularies and Semantics Working Group coordinates vocabularies and semantics development activities across the polar information community.